 There wasn't much conclusive science on what made an Omega an Omega, if it was something in their DNA or something that crossed the line into supernatural territory but whatever it was they had inside of them worked wonders at keeping the wolves' more basic instincts suppressed.

 Dez once told me that they were like the little brothers and sisters of the Pack.
 Some of the other pack members might tease them a bit but ultimately they were loved by all and fiercely protected.
 Inga looked over at Finley who started to speak but wisely clamped his mouth shut until she nodded her permission for him to speak.

 "I agree with whatever you decide, my lovely elvish warrior-maiden," Finley chirped, his words much too embarrassing to be a joke.

 Against my better judgement, I lifted my sunglasses just enough to really look at Finley.
 Well color me hella shocked.
 The violence-loving, piranha-mouthed fae actually had a thing for Inga.
 I didn't know whether to pity him or politely vomit into my cupped hands instead of all over the lawn.
-With an expression that was a perfect blend of disgust and irritation, Inga turned back to Oliver and said, "Fine.
+With an expression that was a perfect blend of disgust and irritation, Inga turned back to Wesley and said, "Fine.
 You may enter the house after the empath does his job and says you can come inside.
 The same goes for she who calls herself Desiree."

 So Dez gets a little nod of recognition yet I'm somehow downgraded to just "the empath".
 I guess I should have just been happy that I wasn't "the human", which would have been even more degrading.
 Flipping my shades back down, I started across the lawn with a confident, swaggering man-strut.
 It was time I showed these high and mighty supernatural punks exactly what I could do.
 And maybe, just maybe, I wouldn't pass out in the process.